exasol/exasol-virtual-schema-lua/doc/system_requirements.md

 ### Excluding Capabilities
 `req~excluding-capabilities~1`

-Users can exclude zero or more Virtual Schema capabilities.
+VS Owners can exclude zero or more Virtual Schema capabilities.

 Rationale:

 When a Virtual Schema excludes a capability from the list of supported capabilities, then the core database constructs push-down queries that only take the remaining capabilities into account.
-If users for example switch off a scalar function, that function won't be pushed down to the Virtual Schema.
+If VS Owners for example switch off a scalar function, that function won't be pushed down to the Virtual Schema.
 Instead the core database applies it on the results of the push-down.

-Users can do this in case the resulting query turns out to be more efficient for example.
+VS Owners can do this in case the resulting query turns out to be more efficient for example.

 Covers: